CrazyCloudCraft/wikitest/PlaceholderExpansion.md

 ## Overview
 This page covers how you can use the `PlaceholderExpansion` to add own placeholders to PlaceholderAPI, which then can be used by other plugins.

-PlaceholderAPI is using Expansions for it's placeholders, with PlaceholderAPI providing the core.
+PlaceholderAPI is using Expansions for its placeholders, with PlaceholderAPI providing the core.
 Users can download Expansions from the cloud server using commands in-game or by going [here](https://api.extendedclip.com/home/) if they want to use the placeholder.

 ## Note
 You can either make a separate jar file, to upload it to the expansion-cloud (recommended) or have it as a local class inside your plugin.